Add a Tournament Register Coaching & Playing Running Tournaments Help - FAQ Who Is List of Clubs

 • This is a good 'getting to know you' afternoon.
 It began when a small group playing winter Saturdays wanted to do something different.
 We tried this style and they liked it so much that we played it every week from then on.
 After the game the players would to sit around as one group and those with good scores would 'claim' the prizes

-• If you have the draw sheets it is one of the easiest of all tournemants to organise.
-As players arrive they get a card, and everyone who turns up can get a game without causing you any problems
+• If you have the draw sheets it is one of the easiest of all tournaments to organise.
+You do not need names in advance you take their money and keeep a count of how many have paid.
+At the starting time you decide which set of cards is needed and give them out.
+Everyone who turns up can get a game without causing you any problems.

 • During the day each player will play with or against most of the other players

-• Because the draw allows for any number between 16 and 48 anyone who arrives can play
+• Because the draw allows for any number between 12 and 48 anyone who arrives can play.

 • The Draw

-• We provide three draws (download links below) -three rinks for 12 to 24 players, four rinks for between 16 and 32, and six rinks for between 24 and 48 players.
+• We provide four draws (download links below) -three rinks for 12 to 18 players, four rinks for between 16 and 24, and six rinks for between 24 and 36 players and eight rinks for between 32 and 48.
+If you have more than 48 players you could use two sets of cards and put them different greens

 • There can be up to four games during the day

-• When playing re-number the rinks you are using as 1 to 4 or 1 to 6.
+• When playing re-number the rinks you are using as 1 to 3,4,6 or 8.

 • The Game

-• With sixteen players you play three bowl pairs on 4 rinks.
+• With twelve players you play three bowl pairs on 3 rinks.
 As the numbers increase some games change to two bowl triples.
-When the expected numbers are over 24 you use six rinks so that pairs are played up to 24 and triples up to 36.
-Where the expected number is over 32 you can print or mark two sets of four rink cards.
+When the expected numbers are over 16 you use four rink and cater for up to 24 players, then 6 rinks if you have 24-36 .
+Where the expected number is over 32 go to 8 rinks with up to 48 players.
+If you expect over 48 you use two sets of cards, which would lead to some rink numbering problems

 • As the organiser of the tournament I only play if an odd number of players arrives - hence avoiding any situation where a pair plays a triple

-• At the start of each game the players meet on the rink.
-Since the total number of players is even, if five players arrive at one rink, one player moves to another rink with 5 to make one runk of pairs and one of triples and decide who wil play each position in the pairs or triple
+• At the start of each game the players meet on the rink and decide who wil play each position in the pairs or triple.
+Since the total number of players is even, if five players arrive at one rink, there must be 5 on another rink, so one player moves to another rink to make one rink of pairs and one of triples

 • Some time is wasted at changeover because the slowest game sets the pace - it is best to go in for a cuppa after two games